- Coronavirus Information for Lifespan Patients Scheduled for an Appointment, Test or Procedure

 - COVID-19 Resources for Parents and Caregivers

 - Alternative Hospital Site at the Rhode Island Convention Center

 Information for Hospital Visitors

-With the number of COVID cases dropping throughout the state, and in accordance with Rhode Island Department of Health guidance, Lifespan has moved to a less restrictive visitation policy at our acute care hospitals.
+In response to the number of COVID cases throughout Rhode Island Lifespan has implemented the following visitation policy at our acute care hospitals.

 If your family member is COVID-positive, please consult with the care team.

 Current Visiting Hours and Guidelines at Lifespan Hospitals and Offices